Surawong Road: History

 In the 1920s, developments along the road's western end introduced new Western-style restaurants and entertainment venues, and the road became famous for its nightlife scene.
 Dance halls and beer halls featured names such as Rose Hall, the Wembley, Moulin Rouge and Luna Hall.
 Madame Staro's bungalow was re-established as the Trocadero Hotel in 1927; the four-storey building soon became known as one of the leading luxury hotels in the city.

-Around the mid-20th century, development along Surawong Road increased following nearby Si Lom, and many businesses established their offices here.
+Around the mid-20th century, development along Surawong Road grew, following the expansion of nearby Si Lom, and many businesses established their offices here.
 However, commercial activity declined towards the end of the century due to the road's limited traffic capacity.
 (In addition to being narrower, Surawong is not served by bus lines or rapid transit.)
 While some office blocks dot the street and many business continue to operate, others have since relocated, and the Surawong neighbourhood remains much lower-key than the bustling business district of Si Lom and Sathon, though its proximity to the nightlife scenes of Si Lom makes it popular among tourists.
 By the 2000s and 2010s, commercial development along Surawong had mostly stagnated, and many venues closed down as many owners gradually sold off property to investors.
 Charoen Sirivadhanabhakdi's TCC Group, in particular, has reportedly (as of 2017) been actively buying up old shophouses in the area.